smf33/InstagramFollowerBot/README.md

 - Windows, Linux or Mac
 - .Net Core SDK 3.1 : https://dotnet.microsoft.com/download/dotnet-core/3.1
-- Chrome, or a Selenium server with Chrome clients
+- Chrome (not Chromium), or a Selenium server with Chrome clients

 ## Usage